mbaumaister13/ReactBotV2/README.md

 # ReactBot V2
+- Slack bot which with following features:
-- Automated slack tool which adds user reactions to messages.
+    - Automatic +1-ing of reactions to any message.
+    - Message parsing to find applicable reactions based on a custom emoji list.
+    - Custom dictionary where users can define specific keyword-reaction pairs.

 # Get Started
 - You'll need to create a Slack app with the following configuration: